|Robert H. Manning Memorial, MI|

 Born in 1927, Robert H. Manning was a life-long resident of Empire and worked as an insurance salesman and then as a civilian worker in supply for the Empire Air Force Station.
 In his spare time, Manning was an avid fisherman, and while returning to shore after an outing on Lake Michigan, he often lamented that there wasn’t a lighthouse at Empire to guide him home.
 After Manning passed away in December 1989, his family and friends raised funds to erect a lighthouse in his honor.
 While many think the lighthouse resembles the tower at Point Betsie, with three openings on one face and the tower flaring out to support the lantern room, the Manning family used an architect in Traverse City to come up with their own design.
 Robert H. Manning Memorial Lighthouse was dedicated in 1991.

-The lighthouse is listed in the Coast Guard’s Light List as Manning Light, a private aid to navigation that emits a white flash every four seconds at a focal plane of thirty-eight feet.
+The lighthouse is listed in the Coast Guard’s Light List as Manning Light, a private aid to navigation that emits a white flash every four seconds at a focal plane of thirty-eight feet and is mainteind from April 15 to November 15.

 Located in Village Park, just west of Empire.
 The lighthouse is owned by the Town of Empire.
 Grounds open, tower closed.